textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 For example, the Designer role is restricted to those areas of the administration side that may play a role in presentation, including Page templates and Form templates.
 Such restrictions may seem sufficiently secure on the surface, but if the 'Allow PHP in pages?' preference is set to 'Yes' in the [Preferences panel](https://docs.textpattern.com/administration/preferences-panel#allow-php-in-pages) panel, then a Designer *could* use PHP in Page templates and/or Form templates in a malicious way to gain administrator-like power and cause problems.
 Setting the preference to 'No' would prevent such a possibility.

 When it comes down to it, security is a governance concern, relying just as much on smart human decisions as code lockdown.
 Don't give roles to people you can't trust and make sure your editorial workflows are documented so each contributor knows what's expected of them by role assignment.

-[^1]: The [smd_user_manager](https://github.com/Bloke/smd_user_manager) and [smd_bio](https://github.com/Bloke/smd_bio) plugins can be installed and used to expand user account data and produce published bios or user profiles generated from the expanded data.

-[^2]: You may also install and use the [smd_faux_role](https://forum.textpattern.com/viewtopic.php?id=33462&p=2) plugin to more easily visualize what a given role can see and do in the administration side.
-It's most effective when multiple user accounts exist and they have varying kinds of content contribution histories to compare against.
-The plugin ensures the administrator's status is not lost and can easily switch back to a Publisher's perspective (can see all functionality) at any time, even between logged-out sessions.

-[^3]: While these rights of access per role are indicated at the region level here, it is possible that a given plugin introduces finer rights control, which would alter the access pattern suggested in table 2 (see above).
-For example, a developer may design an admin-side plugin that allows a Copy Editor or Staff Writer to have limited rights to the plugin's configuration functionality.
-If that plugin has a panel under Extensions, then those two lower user roles will see the [Extensions administration region](https://docs.textpattern.com/administration/extensions-region) and that particular plugin panel only.